Mary Herring: Later life

 Ned joined the Second Australian Imperial Force (AIF) soon after the outbreak of World War II in September 1939, and Herring banded together with a number of soldiers' wives to form the AIF Women's Association in 1940.
-She served on its Welfare Subcommittee, looking after the needs of soldiers' families, and was president of the association from 1943–46.
+She served on its Welfare Subcommittee, looking after the needs of soldiers' families, and was president of the association from 1943 to 1946.

 She became Lady Herring in May 1943 when Ned was created a Knight Commander of the Order of the British Empire.
 On 2 February 1944, the Premier of Victoria, Albert Dunstan, appointed Ned as Chief Justice of the Supreme Court of Victoria.
 For much of the next 30 years he would also serve as lieutenant governor of Victoria, this being a common additional function of the chief justice.
 When Ned became acting governor for eight months in February 1949, Herring found Government House to be in a state of disrepair.
 She successfully lobbied James Kennedy for funds for its refurbishment, and supervised the work personally.

 A foundation member of the Toorak College council in 1927, Herring served as its president from 1947 to 1948 and again from 1960 to 1970.
 She played tennis and golf, and when her two eldest daughters began playing hockey at school, Herring's interest in hockey was rekindled.
 A strong believer in the principle that women and not men should administer women's sports, she became a member of the Victorian Women's Amateur Sports Council, and was later the patron of the Victorian Women's Hockey Association.
 Players visiting from interstate would often stay at her home.
 This was extended to overseas visitors during the 1956 Summer Olympics, which were held in Melbourne.

 In 1953, Herring travelled to London to attend the Coronation of Queen Elizabeth II, which she viewed from a seat inside Westminster Abbey.
 In a ceremony at Buckingham Palace on 10 July 1953, the new Queen made Herring a Commander of the Order of St John in recognition of her charity work.
 This charity work was extensive.
 Herring was a foundation member and first president of the Victorian Council of Social Service when it was formed in 1946, and chairman of the Vera Scantlebury Brown Memorial Trust from 1946 to 1979.
 Herring and Vera Scantlebury Brown had both attended Toorak College, and were also medical students at the University of Melbourne together.

 Herring was a deputy-president of the Victorian division of the Australian Red Cross from 1944 to 1963, of the Victoria League from 1945 to 1972, and of the Australian council of the Save the Children Fund from 1962 to 1967.
 On 11 June 1960, she was created a Dame Commander of the Order of the British Empire "for services to nursing in Victoria".
 Mary Herring Hall at Toorak College was named in her honour in 1964.